 Tom Kelleher, Ph.D.

-Tom Kelleher is professor and chair of the Department of Advertising at the University of Florida College of Journalism and Communications.
+Tom Kelleher is Associate Dean for Academic Affairs in the University of Florida Graduate School and Professor in the UF College of Journalism and Communications.

 Ph.D., University of Florida, 1999

 B.A., Flagler College, 1993

 - Perceived Humanness of Online Chat Agents (February 20, 2023)

 - Tom Kelleher Named UF Graduate School Associate Dean for Academic Affairs (June 27, 2022)

 - Tom Kelleher’s PR Textbook Selected as Valuable Resource for PR Accreditation (March 11, 2021)